 Method:-

-(12) Pour the juices from the tray into a frying pan and bring to the boil.
+(1) Mix all the ingredients in a pan and bring to the boil.

 Kaszanka is a Polish blood sausage which you'll find in most Polish shops.
 It tastes like a cross between Black Pudding and Haggis with a slightly more moist texture.
 Roasted with a selection of vegetables the sausages themselves have a tendency to break down, leaving you with a very hearty 'Soup'.They generally cost a little over £2 per Kilo pack so they are less than half the cost of a British gourmet sausage and for two people you'll easily have sufficient for two good meals.